EmmanuelRTM/TrainingAndExtractionForMSLRecognition/README.md

 > TheAIGuysCode.
 (2020).
 Colab-webcam.
 GitHub. https://github.com/theAIGuysCode/colab-webcam

-The dataset used was published in Data Mendeley as 7 Open Source datasets, and they can be found here:
+The dataset used were published in Data Mendeley as 7 Open Source datasets, and they can be found here:

 > Rodriguez, M., Outmane, O., Bassam, A., & Noureddine, L. (2023a).
 Mexican Sign Language’s Dactylology and Ten First Numbers -Raw videos.
 From person #1 to #3 [Data set].
 Mendeley.
 V1. https://doi.org/10.17632/48XYBSMVPV.1